nicotsou/nicotsou.com/content/blog/fun-facts-about-switzerland-part-iv/index.md

 ---

-We reached at the end of our journey, my friends.
+We reached the end of our journey, my friends.
 This will be most probably the last part of this special series.
 I think I covered most of the points I wanted to share with you.
 Now that I'm thinking, I have one post for every year I'm living here.

 A special thanks to my colleague [Laszlo Markert](https://fcvbz.ch/fc/?lang=en) and his wife.
 They contributed a lot to collect these facts.